 At the end of each year, lots of people think about next year and what they want to achieve.
 You probably see a lot of articles about making new year’s resolutions and the best way to succeed.
 But not from me.

 According to an article in inc.com, only about 9% of new years resolutions will be achieved.

 The majority of people surveyed by statista.com recently said they were making resolutions about saving money.
 After that, the most popular choices were:

 - quitting smoking

 And I bet that a lot of these resolutions carry over from year to year—because, at a 9% success rate, they’re just not getting done!

 Yet at the beginning of 2018, patch.com reported that over 2/3 of the people surveyed still said they would be making new year’s resolutions.

 What’s the point in making new year’s resolutions year after year, and then never keeping them?!

 I have some theories.
-One of them, is that people feel pressure from society or their peers to make changes.
+One of them is that people feel pressure from society or their peers to make changes.
 Think, for example, about the resolution for losing weight/getting into shape.
-If there weren’t so many pictures all over the media of these fit, perfect-looking, beautiful people getting all the attention, would you care about how much you weighed?
+If there weren’t so many pictures all over the media of these fit, perfect-looking, beautiful people getting all the attention, would you care about how much you weigh?
 There have been times historically (and still in some cultures today) when being overweight was/is a sign of prosperity.
 I bet those people don’t make resolutions to lose weight every year.